Introduction

 Trade-offs in Continuous Deployment

-Continuous Deployment has significant costs:
+Continuous Deployment has a cost:

 • Test quality - You need excellent test coverage and reliable tests.
 Flaky tests block deployments.